 The bidder, offeror, or contractor represents that it has not knowingly influenced and promises that it will not knowingly influence a [State] employee or former [State] employee to breach any of the ethical standards set forth in Article 12 (Ethics in Public Contracting) of the [State] Procurement Code and in Chapter 12 of the [State] Procurement Regulations."

-Regulation 12-203-Criminal Sanctions

-CODE PROVISION:

-§12-203 Criminal Sanctions.

-To the extent that violations of the ethical standards of conduct set forth in this Part constitute violations of the [State Criminal Code], they shall be punishable as provided therein.
-Such sanctions shall be in addition to the civil remedies set forth in this Article.

-R12-203 [RESERVED]

-Regulation 12-204-Conflict of Interest

-§12-204 Employee Conflict of Interest.
+§12-203 Procurement Participant Conflict of Interest.

 (1) Conflict of Interest.
-It shall be a breach of ethical standards for any employee to participate directly or indirectly in a procurement when the employee knows that:
+It shall be a breach of ethical standards for a Procurement Participant to participate in a Procurement when the Procurement Participant, or a person associated with the Procurement Participant:

-(a) the employee or any member of the employee's immediate family has a financial interest pertaining to the procurement;
+(a) has a Material Financial Interest in a business, contract, or other matter involved in a Procurement and the Procurement may have a direct and predictable effect on that Material Financial Interest;

-(b) a business or organization in which the employee, or any member of the employee's immediate family, has a financial interest pertaining to the procurement; or
+(b) has a Material Financial Interest in a business or organization that is a party to, or is seeking to participate in the Procurement; or

-(c) any other person, business, or organization with whom the employee or any member of the employee's immediate family is negotiating or has an arrangement concerning prospective employment is involved in the procurement.
+(c) is negotiating for or has discussed prospective employment with any person or entity involved in the Procurement.

-(2) Financial Interest in a Blind Trust.
-Where an employee or any member of the employee's immediate family holds a financial interest in a blind trust, the employee shall not be deemed to have a conflict of interest with regard to matters pertaining to that financial interest, provided that disclosure of the existence of the blind trust has been made to the [Ethics Commission].

 (3) Discovery of Actual or Potential Conflict of Interest, Disqualification, and Waiver.
-Upon discovery of an actual or potential conflict of interest, an employee shall promptly file a written statement of disqualification and shall withdraw from further participation in the transaction involved.
-The employee may, at the same time, apply to the [Ethics Commission] in accordance with Section 12-401(3) ([Ethics Commission], Waiver) for an advisory opinion as to what further participation, if any, the employee may have in the transaction.
+Upon discovery of an actual or potential conflict of interest that does not fall within a regulatory safe harbor, the Procurement Participant shall promptly file a written statement of disqualification and shall refrain from further participation in the Procurement.
+The Procurement Participant may, at the same time, apply to the appropriate [State] official [or the Ethics Commission] for an advisory opinion as to what further participation, if any, the Procurement Participant may have in the transaction.

 (4) Notice.
-Notice of this prohibition shall be provided in accordance with regulations promulgated by the [Ethics Commission].
+Notice of this prohibition shall be provided in accordance with applicable regulations.

 COMMENTARY:

-PMFIFor , defined in Section 12-101(5) and is ,PEm(3) Regarding , athem,,,(4) Section ) coversthat[]to allow anyP
+(1) The core objective of Section 12-203 is to protect the integrity of the procurement process by ensuring that public decisions are made without the influence of personal financial interests, thereby avoiding both actual and perceived bias.
+It is written to capture a broad range of officials who may influence the process.
+A conflict requires that the Procurement have a "direct and predictable effect" on a Material Financial Interest, establishing a clear causal link between the government action and the interest.
+To simplify compliance, the implementing regulations establish "safe harbors" for de minimis securities holdings, and diversified mutual funds or ETFs, as these are deemed not to create disqualifying conflicts.

+(2) For 12-203(1)(a), Material Financial Interest is defined in Section 12-101(8) and is when a person could benefit, directly or indirectly, financially from the subject business gaining a state contract.
+E.g., a Procurement Employee owns stock in a company bidding on a state contract, where the value of the stock exceeds the regulatory de minimis threshold.

+(3) Regarding 12-203(1)(b), a conflict of interest can arise when the Procurement Participant, or one associated with them, has a significant role or ownership interest in a business that does, or wishes to do, business with the [State].
+E.g., the spouse of a state evaluator is the sole proprietor of a firm that is a key subcontractor to a prime contractor currently seeking a government contract.

+(4) Section 12-203(1)(c) covers instances in which a Procurement Participant is actively negotiating for employment with a contractor or prospective contractor.
+Such Procurement Participant must refrain from participating in a Procurement involving that contractor or prospective contractor.
+They may apply to the appropriate [State] official [or Ethics Commission] for a waiver of the conflict of interest prohibition to allow any further participation in that Procurement.